Palestinian prisoners launch mass hunger strike

 Marwan Barghouti, a high-profile prisoner who enjoys broad support among Palestinians in the West Bank and Gaza, called for the "Freedom and Dignity" strike.
 Many Palestinians see Barghouti as a potential future leader of the Palestinian Authority, despite his prison sentence.

-Palestinian leaders, including Prime Minister Rami Hamdallah and Palestinian Liberation Organization (PLO) Executive Committee Member Hanan Ashrawi, have backed the strike.
+Palestinian leaders, including Prime Minister Rami Hamdallah and Palestinian Liberation Organization Executive Committee Member Hanan Ashrawi, have backed the strike.

 Official: Largest Palestinian prisoner hunger strike ever

-The hunger strikers' long list of demands includes an end to solitary confinement and administrative detention, a policy where Israel holds prisoners without charge or trial.
+The hunger strikers' long list of demands includes an end to solitary confinement and administrative detention, a policy under which Israel holds prisoners without charge or trial.

-Some 740 Palestinians are held in administrative detention, according to Qaraqe.
+Some 740 Palestinians are held in administrative detention, Qaraqe said.
 Prisoners are also demanding better medical care and extended visits with family.

-This hunger strike is the largest Palestinian prisoners have ever launched, said Ghassan Khatib, a Palestinian politician and Vice President of Birzeit University.
-Palestinians have often resorted to hunger strikes in the past, mostly to target administrative detentions.
+This hunger strike is the largest Palestinian prisoners have ever launched, said Ghassan Khatib, a Palestinian politician and former vice president of Birzeit University.
+Palestinians have often resorted to hunger strikes, mostly to target administrative detentions.

-In a letter penned by Barghouti and read by his wife Fadwa on Saturday, Barghouti accused Israel of detaining "thousands of Palestinians every year in a flagrant violation of international treaties and conventions."
+In a letter penned by Barghouti and read Saturday by his wife, Fadwa, Barghouti accused Israel of detaining "thousands of Palestinians every year in a flagrant violation of international treaties and conventions."

 He called Israel's military courts in the West Bank an "accomplice in the occupation's crimes through detentions, unjust court sentences, and torture."

 A former leader of the Tanzim brigade -- the militant wing of the Fatah political party -- Barghouti was convicted in 2004 of five counts of murder, including orchestrating attacks against Israelis.
-He is currently serving multiple life sentences.
+He is serving multiple life sentences.

 Despite -- or perhaps because of -- his prison sentence, Barghouti's popularity has grown among Palestinians, and he is one of the few Palestinian leaders with support from both Fatah, which governs the West Bank, and Hamas, which rules Gaza.

 In Fatah's most recent conference, held in November, Barghouti was elected to the Fatah Central Committee and the Revolutionary Council, pulling in more votes than any other candidate.
-Given his prison sentence, both are symbolic gestures, but are testament to his popularity.
+Given his prison sentence, both are symbolic gestures but are testament to his popularity.

 Despite recurrent infighting between Palestinian factions, prisoners from multiple groups, including Hamas and the Palestinian People's Party, are also taking part in the hunger strike.